konstantintuev/Aurora-Services/README.md

 # Note

 Some huawei phone (ex.
-Mate Xs) have to enable "Allow ADB debugging in charge only mode" or it will disable adb tcpip when disconected usb cable.
+Mate Xs) have to enable "Allow ADB debugging in charge only mode" or it will disable adb tcpip when you remove usb cable.

 # Screenshot